huggingface/Google-Cloud-Containers/README.md

 ## Local development

-For documentation on how to create, build and run the containers manually, please navigate to each specific container type directory within this repository:
+For documentation on how to build, run, and test the containers manually, please navigate to each specific container type directory within this repository:

 * [Text Generation Inference](./containers/tgi/README.md)
 * [Text Embeddings Inference](./containers/tei/README.md)